peburrows/mongo_db_logger/README.md

         config.logger = MongoLogger.new

-1. Add mongo settings for each environment in which you want to use MongoDB for logging.
-The values below are defaults :
+1. Add mongo settings to database.yml for each environment in which you want to use MongoDB for logging.
+The values below are defaults:

         development:
           adapter: mysql